 Or what about something like the liver?
 Our largest internal organ that never stops filtering blood, supporting the digestive system, and detoxifying the barrage of chemicals and toxins we pound it with.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 Well, although superficial scrapes on the skin can heal within a week, even minor cuts can take a while to repair.
 And even though the liver is the body’s only internal organ that can repair itself, again it isn’t going to win any awards for speed — taking around 30 days to heal a damaged area.

-The rapid regenerator we’re talking about is the cornea: the transparent, outermost layer of the eye that protects it and plays a major role in focusing your vision.
-It’s a true master of self-defense and self-healing, equipped with its own adjustable shield to guard against light and debris, a layer of antibacterial fluid to fight off infections, and the amazing ability to repair itself within 48 hours.
+While there are a few areas of the body which have an amazing ability to recover, the rapid regenerator we are talking about is the cornea.
+The cornea is the transparent, outermost layer of the eye that protects it and plays a major role in vision.
+It’s a true master of self-defence and healing, equipped with its own adjustable shield to guard against light and debris, a layer of antibacterial fluid to fight off infections, and the amazing ability to repair itself within 48 hours.

 In this brief guide, we’re going to take a closer look at this process, answering common questions, pointing out possible side effects you may experience, and providing you with all you need to know for a swift and successful recovery.

 Answered: The most common questions about recovering from Laser Eye Surgery